 T maintains the proper distance always behind the play (no yo-yo running) facilitating the steady wide angle and T is able to control the clocks and see the set-ups on the frontcourt.

-2.11 TRANSITION / CENTRE Target: To identify proper working area and coverage in the Centre positon During the transition from Centre to Centre, the referee in question has to follow these techniques: - a.
+2.11 TRANSITION / CENTRE

+During the transition from Centre to Centre, the referee in question has to follow these techniques:

+- a.
 Stay with the previous play before the new transition.
 Namely, wait until the ball has entered the basket in the case of a successful attempt for goal, or until a defensive player has gained control of a rebound; - b.
 Face the court during the entire transition (actively looking for next play to come and refereeing defence); - c.
 Run straight to the frontcourt free-throw line extended (set-up position); - d.
 When a transition play is advancing on the weak side, Centre might need to stop momentarily and referee the play (keep distance from the play anticipate).

-Diagram 37: Centre normally moves in the transition from backcourt to frontcourt free-throw line extended facing court covering possible any weak side transition.
-2.12 FAST BREAK Target: To identify proper coverage and Lead-Centre cooperation during a fast break During the fast break, it is important to understand that the Centre has to be active and has 50% of the coverage (weak side).
+Centre normally moves in the transition from backcourt to frontcourt free-throw line extended facing court covering possible any weak side transition.

+2.12 FAST BREAK

+During the fast break, it is important to understand that the Centre has to be active and has 50% of the coverage (weak side).

 Any action or contact on the weak side should be covered by Centre, and any action on the strong side by Lead.
 This is the beauty of 3PO when it works properly.

 It is good to practise when running from Trail to Lead in transition to automatically identify where the Centre is on the other side of the court.
 When this becomes a standard procedure, it will also automatically happen during the fast break when time is more limited.

 The Lead and Centre need to run at full speed, analyse when the play will start, and then stop and referee the play by focusing on the defence (referee defence).
 The weak point in coverage during the fast break is when the new Lead curves under the basket and tries to referee the action on the weak side.
 This destroys the concept of 3PO as each referee is responsible for their own primary and there should be no need for secondary.

-It is important that the Centre quickly arrives in the front court at the free-throw line extended to have the best coverage for a possible basket interference or goaltending (see also "2.20 Basket interference & goaltending" for more details).
+It is important that the Centre quickly arrives at the front court free-throw line extended to have the best coverage for a possible basket interference or goaltending (see also "2.21 Basket interference & goaltending" for more details).

 C has to run fast in every fast break.
 It is important that both L & C are able to have a stationary position to referee when the play starts.
 This is normally a dual coverage situation.

-2.13 PRESS DEFENCE Target: To identify proper coverage and Trail-Centre cooperation during a press When there is more than two opponent pair of players in the backcourt the Centre has to be active and help Trail to cover the play.
+2.13 PRESS DEFENCE

+When there is more than two matchups in the backcourt the Centre has to be active and help Trail to cover the play.
 If all the players are in the backcourt also the Lead has to adjust their position closer to the play ready to cover any potential long passes.
-All players in the backcourt